 Ultimately, businesses need to consider reach in terms of volume and also quality, hence filling the funnel for activities after the initial ‘reach’.
 Free tools such as the Google Adwords planner can add value to your owned media planning as well as paid.

-Moreover, unliked earned organic media, when you own the media yourself, you can control exactly what’s being said about your brand, and to who.
+Moreover, unlike earned organic media, when you own the media yourself, you can control exactly what’s being said about your brand, and to who.
 However, it is getting harder to stand out from organic credentials alone in today’s cluttered digital landscape.

 Why invest in paid media for ecommerce?